junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Introduced in House
 - 2007-12-19 — Introduced in House
 - 2007-12-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-01-29 — Committee Consideration and Mark-up Session Held.
+- 2008-01-29 — Ordered to be Reported by Voice Vote.
+- 2008-02-06 — Considered under suspension of the rules. (consideration: CR H564-565)
+- 2008-02-06 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+273.
+- 2008-02-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-06 — Mr. Hodes moved to suspend the rules and agree to the resolution.
+- 2008-02-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H564)
+- 2008-02-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H564)